DEFRA/ai-sdlc-code-analysis-api/README.md

 ### Docker

-This repository uses Docker throughput its lifecycle i.e. both for local development and the environments.
+This repository uses Docker throughout its lifecycle i.e. both for local development and the environments.
 A benefit of this is that environment variables & secrets are managed consistently throughout the lifecycle

 See the `Dockerfile` and `compose.yml` for details